 “Gremot…” He pitched the butt of his cigar onto the street, rooted in a pocket, and extracted a case, gold and monogrammed.
 “You will write your name on the back of this card.
 I distrust these French names ending with ‘oh’.
 They might be spelt anyhow.”

 For Tweedloe’s edification, Honoré included the name of his newspaper.
-He glanced up, and as Tweedloe’s face remained composed, patience showing no sign of giving way to peevishness, Honoré added the number of his boarding house in Bruxelles (this also his office of business), where with his partner he shared an attic room.
-Here, in early winter, when the air had not grown too frigid, and their numb fingers could still be thawed at the lamp, or on spring days when the faint cooling breeze through the crack of the window could still make headway against the heat (at other times, they wrote on railway station benches, and café tables), he and Gilbert composed.
+He glanced up, and as Tweedloe’s face remained postprandial, contentment showing no sign of giving way to costiveness, he added the number of his lodging house in Bruxelles (this also his office of business), where with his partner he shared an attic room.
+In early winter, when the air had not grown too frigid, and their numb fingers could still be thawed at the lamp, or on spring days when the faint cooling breeze through the crack of the window could still make headway against the heat (at other times, on railway station benches and café tables), he and Gilbert composed.
 Not only articles, but letters.

-They were closed with suggestive pseudonyms and admirable addresses, and disputed the Progressiste’s editorial contentions, all for the sake of stirring partisanship—thus, as her chief correspondent hoped, interest in the Progressiste.
-Having four pages to fill and able to employ only themselves, Honoré and Gilbert accepted any report or rumor as worthy of publication, and published as often as they had scraped together the cost of printing.
+These were closed with suggestive pseudonyms and admirable addresses, and disputed the Progressiste’s editorial contentions, for the sake of stirring partisanship.
+And as her chief correspondent hoped, interest in the Progressiste.
+Having four pages to fill while able to employ only themselves, Honoré and Gilbert accepted any report or rumor as worthy of publication, and published as often as they had scraped together the cost of printing.

 Tweedloe, with a grunt, approved this initiative.
 He gestured for Honoré’s pencil.

 He tilted, advanced his stick, allowing his weight, like ballast, to carry him forward, a total of six labored steps, by which he reached the wall of a bakery.
 Against which he propped the card, wrote, and handed it back to Honoré.

 (2017, Stephanie Foster)